wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').password = 'YOUR_PASSWORD';

 var api_instance = WorkPackagesApi();
-var id = 56; // int | ID of the project in which the work package will be created
+var id = 56; // int | ID of the project in which the WorkPackage will be created

 try {
     api_instance.apiV3ProjectsIdWorkPackagesFormPost(id);